Premier Credentials.

-We all must place our own and our loved ones’ health in the hands of medical professionals from time to time.
-We do so knowing that all medical procedures have risks — but we also have a right to expect professional diligence and adherence to standards of care.
+We must occasionally place our own and our loved ones’ health in the hands of medical professionals.
+We do so knowing that all medical procedures have risks – but we also have a right to expect professional diligence and adherence to standards of care.
+The medical malpractice lawyers at Meagher & Meagher, P.C., know how important it is to help those affected by medical malpractice.

-If you or a family member has been severely injured and you believe that medical negligence is the reason, our White Plains medical malpractice attorneys want to know about it at Meagher & Meagher, P.C..
+If you or a family member has been severely injured and you believe medical negligence is the reason, our White Plains medical malpractice lawyers want to know about it.

 Turn To A Firm With A Track Record Of Historic Results For Clients

-In an era when many lawyers avoid the complexities and costs of medical malpractice litigation, our principal attorney Christopher B. Meagher has achieved widespread recognition for his trial work on behalf of our clients.
+In an era when many lawyers avoid the complexities and costs of medical malpractice litigation, our principal attorney, Christopher B. Meagher, has achieved widespread recognition for his trial work on behalf of our clients.
 He was inducted into the New York Law Journal’s Verdicts and Settlements Hall of Fame in 2014 in recognition of two of the largest medical malpractice verdicts ever awarded in New York.
+Our medical malpractice lawyers have a history of excellence in fighting for victims across New York.

 We work with premier physicians and other medical professionals across the spectrum of medical specialties to qualify, build and present our cases in White Plains and throughout New York.